 - You will select your choice of meal plan first and then move into the housing contract.

-- You will need to pay your $150 pre-payment before being able to select housing preferences.
+- You will need to pay your $150 pre-payment, or have it waived, prior to selecting housing preferences.
 This can be done in the online system immediately using a credit card/bank card.
 There will be a $3.75 service charge.
-You can also send a check made out to UW-Platteville for $150, but this will delay your ability to continue filling out the contract until your check has been received and processed.
+You can also send a $150 check written to UW-Platteville, but this will delay your ability to continue with the contract until your check has been received and processed.

 - If you have someone you would like to room with, the person must be admitted to UW-Platteville.
 You can put the person down as a preference.
-Remember roommate requests must be mutual, within the same residential preference, and if either of you is signed up for a living learning community, you must both select this community.
+Remember roommate requests must be mutual, within the same residential preference, and if either of you is signed up for a themed community, you must both select this community.
 If requests are not identical, you will not be assigned as roommates.
+The contract receipt date of the student who initiates the request of their roommate will be used for hall assignments.
+Please be aware of who may have submitted their contract earlier.

 CONTINUING STUDENT ROOM RESERVATION PROCESS